Jubail: 1930s

+Modern Development

+Prior to its industrial transformation, Jubail was primarily a fishing community.
+As of 1972, the town boasted a fishing fleet of approximately 160 boats, with catches including shrimp and small sharks that were renowned as far as Kuwait and Riyadh.

+Jubail’s transformation began in the early 1970s when the Saudi government initiated plans to develop it into a major industrial city.
+This initiative was part of a broader strategy to diversify the Kingdom's economy and leverage its vast natural gas reserves.
+Jubail was selected as the site for a massive industrial complex due to its strategic location and existing infrastructure.

+The city's redevelopment included the construction of refineries, petrochemical plants, steel mills, aluminum facilities, and desalination plants.
+To support this industrialization, extensive infrastructure was developed, including new ports, roads, pipelines, and an airport.
+Thousands of workers were relocated to Jubail to operate the facilities, and the city was redesigned to accommodate the growing population.

+Today, Jubail is home to the Jubail Industrial City, one of the world's largest petrochemical industrial hubs, managed by the Royal Commission for Jubail and Yanbu.
+It is a cornerstone of Saudi Arabia's industrial and economic strategy, contributing significantly to the country's non-oil exports.

 Jubail Industrial City

 It is the world's largest industrial city established in 1975.
 It covers 1,016 square kilometers and includes industrial complexes, major harbour and port facilities.
 It contributes to about 7% of Saudi Arabia's GDP.

 Bechtel began work on the Jubail Industrial City project more than 40 years ago and is still working in Jubail now.
 Bechtel has managed the Jubail project since it began in the mid-1970s, and in 2004 the Royal Commission for Jubail and Yanbu asked the company to manage Jubail II, a $3.8 billion expansion of the city's industrial and residential areas.

 Transportation

 Highway

 Jubail is directly connected with other cities by two major highways; Dhahran-Jubail Highway and Abu Hadriyah Highway.

 One ongoing project is the Jubail-Qassim (Buraidah) Expressway 500 km, which will reduce the distance between Jubail and Qassim (Buraidah) to around 331 km from the current 831 km.